Location: 900 S. Beretania Street

 Help your students prepare for the tour in two ways: Have an interactive discussion about museum etiquette.
 Practice looking at art.
 Click here for more information.

-Students will explore a variety of landscape painting styles from Realism to Impressionism and Surrealism to Abstraction.
+On this engaging Museum tour students will explore a variety of landscape painting styles from Realism to Impressionism and Surrealism to Abstraction.
 They will discover that these masters, although cutting edge artists, were not always accepted in their lifetime.
-They will see how masterpieces can be either a realistic representation or a passionate statement of personal expression by studying the composition, brushstrokes and colors of the artworks.
+Students will see how masterpieces can be either a realistic representation or a passionate statement of personal expression by studying the composition, brushstrokes and colors of the artworks.
+Students will think critically about why people create art, what inspires an artist, and what makes a work of art great.
+This tour is an excellent way to expose students to masterpieces in art as well as Hawai‘i’s Fine Arts Benchmarks.

 Dates: Tuesdays and Thursdays - August through May